US Army history from the year you were born

 Convicted felons in 2008 were able to receive military waivers in order to join the U.S. Army.
 Crimes like assault, drug dealing, and making terrorist threats were all waived.

 2009: Army major kills 13 in Fort Hood

 - Army strength: 553,579 people (0.18% of U.S. population)

 A U.S. Army major opened fire in Fort Hood, Texas, killing 13 and injuring 30.
 The military psychiatrist's shooting spree represents the worst mass murder at a U.S. military installation in history.

-The U.S. Army returned to Haiti in 2010 following a large earthquake shook the nation.
+Members of the U.S. Army returned to Haiti in 2010 following a large earthquake there.
 More than 20,000 soldiers and other members of services attended to victims of the earthquake.

 The last U.S. troops left Iraq in December 2011.
 The war took 4,500 American lives and countless lives of Iraqis.

 - Army strength: 550,063 people (0.18% of U.S. population)

 President Barack Obama shrank the military with a cut of 40,000 active duty service members in 2012.
 The president blamed slashes to the budget and defaulted government loans for the cutbacks.

 2013: Women join the front lines